laravel/docs/validation.md

 <a name="rule-image"></a>
 #### image

-The file under validation must be an image (jpeg, png, bmp, or gif)
+The file under validation must be an image (jpeg, png, bmp, gif, or svg)

 <a name="rule-in"></a>
 #### in:_foo_,_bar_,...